QueenBeeSC/swarm.city-Terminal/README.md

 ## Restore a backup file
 ---

+** Note: Restore a backup file can only be used to retrieve a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the device through the Terminal.**

+* ### Restore an account
   * enter IPFS-hash
   * restore
   * enter password

-** Note: Restore a backup file can only be used to retrieve a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the device through the Terminal.**

 <br>